cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ### Expanding PVC volumes on AKS

 At the moment, [Azure is not able to resize the PVC's volume without restarting the pod](https://github.com/Azure/AKS/issues/1477).
-Cloud Native PostgreSQL has overcome this limitation through the `ENABLE_AZURE_PVC_UPDATES` environment variable in the [operator configuration](operator_conf.md#available-options).
+CloudNativePG has overcome this limitation through the `ENABLE_AZURE_PVC_UPDATES` environment variable in the [operator configuration](operator_conf.md#available-options).
-When set to `'true'`, Cloud Native PostgreSQL triggers a rolling update of the Postgres cluster.
+When set to `'true'`, CloudNativePG triggers a rolling update of the Postgres cluster.

 Alternatively, you can follow the workaround below to manually resize the